ajv-validator/ajv-keywords/README.md

 These keywords apply only to strings.
 If the data is not a string, the transform is skipped.

-There is one limitation, due to how ajv is written, a stand alone string cannot be transformed. ie `data = 'a'; ajv.validate(schema, data);`
+There are limitation due to how ajv is written:
+- a stand alone string cannot be transformed. ie `data = 'a'; ajv.validate(schema, data);`
+- currently cannot work with `ajv-pack`

 **Supported options:**
 - `trim`: remove whitespace from start and end